-Most recently, Josh was a quarter finalist in the 2019 Mikael Tariverdiev International Organ Competition.
-Josh won the 2019 Organ Scholar Competition at the Immanuel Lutheran Church of Evanston, IL, won first place in the 2018 Young Organists Scholarship Competition from the Fox Valley American Guild of Organists (AGO), is a 2016 recipient of the E. Power Biggs Fellowship Award from the Organ Historical Society (OHS), and has been a recipient of the Kay Hotchkiss Scholarship from the Rockford AGO every year since 2016.
-Josh has also been featured on the radio program Pipedreams and has performed in masterclasses with such international artists as Olivier Latry, Nathan Laube, Craig Cramer, Stefan Engels, and Wilma Jensen.
-While a student at Olivet he was also the recipient of the 2012 Walter B. Larsen Award & Naomi Larsen Scholarship, the School of Music’s highest honor.
+As an organist, Dr. Ring won the 2019 Organ Scholar Competition at the Immanuel Lutheran Church of Evanston, IL, won first place in the 2018 Young Organists Scholarship Competition from the Fox Valley American Guild of Organists (AGO), is a 2016 recipient of the E. Power Biggs Fellowship Award from the Organ Historical Society (OHS), and has been a recipient of the Kay Hotchkiss Scholarship from the Rockford AGO every year from 2016 to 2021.
+Dr. Ring was also a quarter finalist in the 2019 Mikael Tariverdiev International Organ Competition.
+He has performed in master call with such international artists as Olivier Latry, Nathan Laube, Craig Cramer, Stefan Engles and Wilma Jensen.
+While a student at Olivet he was also the recipient of the Walter B. Larsen Award & Naomi Larsen Scholarship, the School of Music highest honor.

 Dr. Ring was chosen as a performer for the AGO Student Commissioning Project, where he collaborated with composer Joshua Malavé on a new composition for organ solo.
 In 2018, Josh premiered Boricua written by Malavé and performed it numerous times across the Midwest.
 (View the performance here.)